PoliUniLu/cora/paper/paper.md

 # Summary

-Combinational Regularity Analysis (CORA) [@thiem_et_al_forth] is a new member in the family of configurational comparative methods (CCMs).
+Combinational Regularity Analysis (CORA) [@thiem_et_al_forth] is a new member of the family of configurational comparative methods (CCMs).
 Modern CCMs infer INUS structures from sets of configurational data.
-CORA generalizes the capabilities of exiting CCMs through its ability to model multi-output data.
+CORA generalizes the capabilities of existing CCMs through its ability to model multi-output data.
 It can thus infer INUS structures that include complex conjunctive effects.
 The accompanying and eponymous package `CORA` is an open-source Python tool, hosted on GitHub and deployed on